louisarts/2024_Masters_Thesis/README.md

     jupyter notebook
     ```

     Select the notebook you wish to run and execute the cells to perform the analysis.
+Note: some diagrams might differ slightly from the original paper but display exactly the same information.

 ## Contact